webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Golem-Stomp.md

 - Ability/Cost/4
 - Ability/Tier/Mid
 - Ability/Pool/Might
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Golem Stomp
+>4  Might

 You stomp on the ground with all of your strength, creating a shock wave that attacks all creatures in immediate range.
 Affected creatures take 3 points of damage and are either pushed out of immediate range or fall down (your choice).
 Action.